 Ask Your Library is the chat reference service provided by Fairfax County Public Library.
 Ask Your Library is provided by trained information and circulation services staff at each of Fairfax County Public Library's 23 branches.
 We provide timely, authoritative answers to factual questions, and guidance in conducting personal research using our databases, collections and freely available web resources.
 We can also address questions regarding customer accounts and questions about library programs and services.

 You will need to provide us with your library card number if you want us to answer questions specific to your library account.
-If you cannot locate your card, you can take your photo ID to a branch of the Fairfax County Public Library and someone can help you with your account at the Checkout Desk.

 How does Fairfax County Public Library Provide Virtual Reference?